 In the southernmost tip of the Philippine archipelago is a cluster of 107 islands and islets scattered over Sulu and Celebes Seas, closer to Malaysia than the nearest Philippine city of Zamboanga.
-But is not your usual tourists destination for it is enveloped by the ghost of its reputation, portraying a negative image of the place and casting fear to everyone unfamiliar with the place!
+But is not your usual tourists destination for it is enveloped by the ghost of its reputation, portraying a negative image and casting fear to everyone unfamiliar with the place!
 Tawi-Tawi!

 A predominantly Muslim province, Tawi-Tawi used to be part of the province of Sulu until 1973 when it was separated to create a separate province.
 It consists of 11 towns that spreads into a wide sea area, from Cagayan de Tawi-Tawi and Turtle Islands in the Sulu Sea to Sitangkai and Sibutu in the Sea of Celebes.